Jonathan Brostoff: Personal life and death

 Jonathan Brostoff was the son of Alan and Phyllis Brostoff.
 His father is a retired attorney, mediator, and arbitrator; his mother is a social worker and businesswoman in the home health care industry.

 Brostoff met his wife, Diana Vang, while attending the University of Wisconsin-Milwaukee.
 They married and had four children together.

 Brostoff was an avid Magic: The Gathering player, consistently placing first on Magic: The Gathering Online during cube leagues.
 He helped to found and manage CubeCon, an annual convention dedicated to Magic: The Gathering cube.

 On November 4, 2024, Brostoff was found dead in Milwaukee County's Greenfield Park.
 The Milwaukee County Medical Examiner's Office later reported Brostoff's cause of death was by suicide.
 He was 41.

+In the aftermath of his death, his family, Democratic lawmakers, and community groups advocated for stricter rules on firearm sales to support suicide prevention in his memory.
+An organization also launched a series of 41 mental health trainings across the state, commemorating each year of Brostoff’s life, which mobilized over 1,000 participants.